alfmunny/Notebooks/english_notebook.md

 ## groan<a id="sec-1-54"></a>

-an utterance expression pain or disapproval > Nobody groaned when I assigned Bewulf &#x2013; as far as they were concerned, it was just a good monster story.
+an utterance expression pain or disapproval > Nobody groaned when I assigned Beowulf &#x2013; as far as they were concerned, it was just a good monster story.
 [River Town](books/river_town.md) (P44)

 ## pointed<a id="sec-1-55"></a>

+clearly evident or conspicuous

 ## clinicism<a id="sec-1-56"></a>

 ## enamored<a id="sec-1-57"></a>

-marked by foolish or unreasoning fondness > My original plan had been to become a professor of literature, but over time i became less enamored of what I saw in English departments, especially in America.
+marked by foolish or unreasoning fondness

+> My original plan had been to become a professor of literature, but over time i became less enamored of what I saw in English departments, especially in America.
 [River Town](books/river_town.md) (P45)

 ## peasantry<a id="sec-1-58"></a>

+the social class of peasants

+> &#x2026; and several pointed out that Hamlet is a great character because he cares deeply about the peasantry.
+[River Town](books/river_town.md) (P44)

 ## tinkered<a id="sec-1-59"></a>

 ## brochure<a id="sec-1-60"></a>

+a small booklet or pamphlet

 ## cramped<a id="sec-1-61"></a>

+uncomfortably small or restricted

+> This was the core of what we studied in that **cramped** classroom.
+[River Town](books/river_town.md) (P44)

 ## podium<a id="sec-1-62"></a>

+an elevated platform, as for orchestra conductor or public speaker

+> They pushed the teacher's **podium** to the side of the room and swept the floor, which was the stage.
+[River Town](books/river_town.md) (P47)

 ## incorrigible<a id="sec-1-63"></a>

-informal language
+incapable of being corrected

+> Acting transformed them entirely&#x2013;in class they could be painfully shy, but drama changed all of that, every gesture was overblown, every emotion overdone; they were **incorrigible** over-actors.
+[River Town](books/river_town.md) (P47)

 ## writhing<a id="sec-1-64"></a>

 moving in a twisting or snake-like or worm-like fashion

+> Roger played the dead king's ghost, a **writhing** howling spirit in a brightly painted **cone-shaped** Chinese emperor's crown that he had made of **papier mache**.
+[River Town](books/river_town.md) (P48)

 ## cone-shaped<a id="sec-1-65"></a>